Advanced Anesthesia and Comprehensive Pain Management

 At Veterinary Cancer & Surgery Specialists, every pet undergoing surgery receives:

 - A thorough pre-anesthetic evaluation, including appropriate testing and laboratory analyses to better understand patient health before surgery

 - An individualized anesthetic and pain management plan designed to minimize risk of anesthetic complications and to maximize patient comfort

-- A certified veterinary technician (nurse) dedicated exclusively to monitoring each pet’s vital signs and providing support prior to, during, and following anesthesia
+- A VTS (Anesthesia/Analgesia) technician dedicated exclusively to monitoring each pet’s vital signs and providing support prior to, during, and following anesthesia

-- Intravenous fluids, ventilator support, and intensive monitoring that includes blood pressures, pulse oximetry, expired carbon dioxide concentrations, and ECG (arterial blood gas analysis is also performed as needed)
+- Intravenous fluids, ventilator support, and intensive monitoring that includes blood pressures, pulse oximetry, expired carbon dioxide concentrations, ECG and body temperature (arterial blood gas analysis and arterial blood pressure monitoring is also performed as needed)

 - Analgesic therapy before, during and after surgery

 - Advanced anesthesia and pain management techniques, including, when appropriate, epidural anesthetics, constant rate infusions, and local and incisional blocks